foundriesio/docs/source/tutorials/compose-app/compose-app.rst

 .. _tutorial-compose-app:

-Working with Compose Apps
+Working With Compose Apps
 =========================

-In the Reference Manual, :ref:`ref-compose-apps` section is the documentation about the Compose Apps structure.
-At this point, if you have read the previous tutorials, you probably are familiar with Docker and Docker Compose.
-This tutorial will guide you through the examples from the Reference Manual with additional implementation to give you more experience to create your own applications.
+If you have read the previous tutorials, you are familiar with Docker and Docker Compose.
+This tutorial will guide you through the examples also present in our documentation on :ref:`ref-compose-apps`.
+Additional implementation steps are provided to give you more experience in creating your own applications.

 .. note::